1935 Brazilian communist uprising: Aftermath

-List of casualties
+Casualties

 There is no complete assessment of the victims, with loyalists and insurgents joining in all the events that took place.
 Among the insurgents it is difficult to find a complete list with the names of the victims, but it is estimated that at least one hundred died in the Recife uprising alone and another twenty in the Praia Vermelha uprising in Rio de Janeiro, which leaves uncounted the deaths occurring in Natal and other barracks in Rio de Janeiro.

 Among the loyalist troops involved in the fighting there were 22 fatalities.
 The Brazilian Army lists a total of 30 victims without, however, disclosing whether they were loyalists or insurgents.

-In early 1936, in an attempt to find those responsible for the failure of the uprising, Prestes ordered the 18-year-old Elza Fernandes, girlfriend of the PCB's secretary general, to be assassinated.
+In early 1936, in an attempt to find those responsible for the failure of the uprising, Prestes ordered the 14-year-old Elza Fernandes, girlfriend of the PCB's secretary general, to be assassinated.
 Prestes suspected that she was a police informant, which later proved to be a mistake.